diefrosch/a320family-procedures/README.md

 **For `V/S` mode:**

 * Dial the altitude using the knob.
 (Shift-mousewheel to go faster.)
-* Push the altitude knob to go into Vertical Speed (V/S) mode.
 * Set the desired vertical speed with the V/S knob.
 (Set a negative value if you want to descend.)
 The autopilot will climb/descend at the selected vertical speed until it reaches the set altitude.
 * The A/P will try to maintain current speed by adjusting the thrust.